 Death Valley is a place of extremes.
 It’s the largest national park in the Lower 48.
 It’s the driest place in the country.
 It’s the lowest point on the continent.
-And as far as we know, it’s the hottest place on earth: On July 10, 1913, the mercury hit 134 degrees -- the highest air temperature ever recorded.
+And as far as we know, it’s the hottest place on earth: On July 10, 1913, the mercury hit 134 degrees—the highest air temperature ever recorded.

-Death Valley is sort of a sleeper national park.
-It’s not an obvious blockbuster like Yellowstone or Zion -- it’s a slow burn, a mood piece that’s more about atmosphere than action.
-And to really feel that you need to get out of your car.
+A popular day trip from or en route to Vegas—it’s around three hours by car from LA, and two hours from Sin City—Death Valley isn’t an obvious blockbuster like Yellowstone or Zion.
+It’s a slow burn, a mood piece that’s more about atmosphere than action.
+(It’s also why dozens of films, including Star Wars Episode IV: A New Hope and Episode VI: Return of the Jedi, were filmed here.)
 Death Valley is big, empty, and remote.
-In that immense desolation, the occasional signs of life that you do encounter -- an abandoned mine shaft, a 25-foot-tall sculpture of a nude Lego woman -- are all the more intriguing for the unlikely feat of being there at all.
+The occasional signs of life that you do encounter—an abandoned mine shaft, a 25-foot-tall sculpture of a nude Lego woman—are all the more intriguing for the unlikely feat of being there at all.

 Unless you’re an extreme ultramarathon runner, we see no reason to visit Death Valley in the summer when temperatures are regularly above 120 degrees in the shade.
-If you find yourself there during extreme heat, stay in your car as much as possible, and drink water and electrolytes like your life depends on it -- because it does!
+If you find yourself there during extreme heat, stay in your car as much as possible, and drink water and electrolytes like your life depends on it—because it does!

 Death Valley’s headline attraction is Badwater Basin, a 200-square-mile salt flat at the bottom of the valley.
-It’s claim to fame?
+Its claim to fame?
 At 282 feet below sea level, it’s the lowest point in North America.
 It’s roughly half-a-mile from the parking lot to the salt flat’s smooth white interior for the obligatory photo.
 There are no fences or trails so you’re free to roam for as long as you can handle the heat that gets trapped on the valley floor.

 In the same section of the park, you can easily hit two great photo ops.
 One is Zabriskie Point, a hilltop lookout over barren yet beautiful terrain.
 It’s a panorama of canyons, cliffs and dense folds of earth in multiple shades of yellow, red, and brown.
 You can snap a pic and be on your way, or hike right into the otherworldly landscape along the 2.5-mile Badlands Loop trail.